djergins/MovieApp/README.md

 Modifications from the original:
 Added additional content to the modal aside from the trailer:
-Movie Title
+Movie Title,
-Rating
+Rating,
-Release Date
+Release Date,
 Cast

 Added parameters to the movie object: